 We strive to provide and maintain a clean and hygienic living environment for the people of Hong Kong.

-The environmental hygiene services we provide include public cleansing services, licensing and control of food businesses, provision and management of environmental hygiene and related facilities, and hawker management.
+Major environmental hygiene services that have direct environmental impact include public cleansing services, licensing and control of food businesses, provision and management of environmental hygiene and related facilities, and hawker management.